learningtapestry/ocx2lms/docs/ocx_spec.md

   The position for the level in the criterion.

-- `asn:qualityLabel`
+- `asn:benchmark`

-  Description for the achievement described by the level.
+  Description of a level of achievement in performance of a task defined by the criterion.

 - `asn:score`